 Social Media Coordinator Natalie Nadelhoffer says, “This campaign has shown me that a lot of people are feeling the same way I am.
 I really have enjoyed publishing the cards and seeing the contributors’ reactions to their shareable cards.
 They are all so supportive and appreciative.”

-Time visitors spend browsing the gallery
+Time visitors spent browsing gallery

-Average social engagement and click-throughs
+Average social engagement & click-throughs

 Cards downloaded for sharing